crackpotmgee/goodnews/README.md

 # goodnews
-A site for good news
+A site for good news.